Frank Blake (businessman): Education and family

 Blake attended Brooks School in North Andover, Massachusetts, class of 1967.
-He received his bachelor's degree from Harvard University in 1971 and a Juris Doctor from Columbia Law School in 1976, where he served as the Editor-in-Chief of the Columbia Law Review.
+He received his bachelor's degree from Harvard University in 1971, and a Juris Doctor from Columbia Law School in 1976, where he served as the Editor-in-Chief of the Columbia Law Review.

 In 1977, Blake married Anne McChristian with whom he had two children.
 In 2005, he married Elizabeth Lanier (Blake) who works as general counsel for Habitat for Humanity International.

+Blake's son, also named Frank, served in the 2003 Iraq War where he was a Bronze Star recipient, was previously a Home Depot store manager while Blake was CEO.
+Frank Jr. is now Vice President in the Atlanta region for Home Depot.

 Legal career

-From 1971 to 1973 Blake was a legislative assistant to the joint committee on Social Welfare of the Massachusetts legislature.
+From 1971 to 1973, Blake was a legislative assistant to the joint committee on Social Welfare of the Massachusetts legislature.
 He was admitted to the District of Columbia bar in 1978.
 He served as a law clerk to Judge Wilfred Feinberg and then to Supreme Court Justice John Paul Stevens.
 Blake also served as general counsel for the U.S. Environmental Protection Agency (EPA), deputy counsel to Vice President George H. W. Bush.

 Management

-From 1991 to 1995 he was the general counsel for General Electric.
+From 1991 to 1995, he was the general counsel for General Electric.
 As senior vice president, Corporate Business Development, he led all business development efforts, including worldwide mergers, acquisitions, dispositions and identification of strategic growth opportunities.
 As GE Power Systems head of business development, he played a key role in expanding that business into new technology and global marketplaces.
 He also held the position of general counsel at GE Power Systems.

 Blake then served as Deputy Secretary for the U.S. Department of Energy (DOE), a role similar to that of chief operating officer in the private sector.
 There, he was a leader in departmental policy decisions and managed DOE's annual $19 billion budget.

 Blake joined the Home Depot in 2002 as executive vice president for Business Development and Corporate Operations, and vice chairman on the board of directors, reporting directly to chairman and CEO Robert Nardelli.
 His responsibilities include real estate, store construction and maintenance, credit services, strategic business development, special orders and service improvement, call centers and Installation Services Business.

 In April 2004, Blake was elected to serve on the board of directors for Southern Company, a premier super-regional energy company based in Atlanta, Georgia.

 On October 11, 2016, Blake was named non-executive chairman of Delta Air Lines.